NishikiChisato/CppSelfLearningNote/MIT6.5840(6.824)/src/Raft.md

 Terms in Raft act as a logical clock, with each server stores a *current term number* that increase monotonically over time.
 The current term is exchanged whenever servers communicate with each other. **If a server's current term is outdated compared to another server's current term, it updatas its current term to the larger value.
 Candidate and leaders, upon discovering outdated current term, revert to being follower.
 If server receives request with a stale current number, it rejects responding it.**

-Servers in Raft communicate using RPC(remote procedure call) and there are two types of RPC in Raft: Request Vote RPC, initiated by candidates to request votes from follower during election, and Append-Entries RPC, initiated by leader to replicate log entries and provide a heartbeat mechanism.
+Servers in Raft communicate using RPC(remote procedure call) and there are two types of RPC in Raft: Request Vote RPC, initiated by candidates to request votes from follower during election, and AppendEntries RPC, initiated by leader to replicate log entries and provide a heartbeat mechanism.

 ## Raft Principle